announcement-icon

 Web scraping for AI training is generally legal when:

-- Data sources are documented and auditable
+• Data Documentation: The data sources are documented to demonstrate compliance and provenance.

 How Google Interprets Web Scraping Legality